-The contamination of the pulp cavity, irrigants, root canal, and other restorative materials as well as pulpal injury may cause discoloration of endodontically treated teeth.1 Intracoronal bleaching of the discolorized tooth is an option.
+The contamination of the pulp cavity, irrigants, root canal, and other restorative materials as well as pulpal injury may cause the discoloration of endodontically treated teeth.1 Intracoronal bleaching of the discolorized tooth is an option to overcome this.
 Hydrogen peroxide, sodium perborate, and carbamide peroxide are agents that are widely used for intracoronal bleaching.
 Sodium perborate is an oxidizing agent available as a powder.
-In the presence of water, it breaks down to form sodium metaborate, hydrogen perox-
+In the presence of water, it breaks down to form sodium metaborate, hydrogen peroxide, and nascent oxygen.2 Water-based sodium perborate paste has been reported to be less harmful to dental tissues.3